Medical questions & health advice by board certified doctors

-"Is it true that Ginseng can lower your blood pressure?
+"Is it true that Ginseng can lower your blood pressure?"

 I have had hypertension for at least two years, and I want to stop taking medication for it, if at all possible.
 I read in a forum that ginseng has been known to bring down blood pressure if used correctly.
 Is this true?
 If not, are there other herbs that will?

 Today we have many very safe medications with very few side effects that have been shown to decrease blood pressure, extend people's lives, and prevent debilitating disease.
 For this reason, no modern allopathic physician would ever recommend an herbal treatment for blood pressure when there are better options.
 Herbal medicines have hundreds, sometimes thousands of chemicals that are untested.
 Even if they come from a living thing, they are not necessarily safe.
 I suggest that you schedule an appointment with your primary care physician to discuss these issues.
 He or she can discuss natural ways that have been scientifically shown to lower your blood pressure.
 These include weight loss, exercise, reduction in saturated fat consumption, reduction in alcohol consumption, and reduction in salt intake.
 If all of these measures are taken seriously, you may be able to get your high blood pressure under control and get off the blood pressure medications.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.